 Now, it is still improbable that all the stones, unless they are cut, fit perfectly.
 A simple expedient used is to wedge small pieces of stones in the gaps between the bigger ones.

 While not as ideal as a perfectly cut stone, this method is quite successful.

 Frequently, to keep the chips from working out, mortar is used — not as glue but rather to ensure a perfect fit.
 In medieval times the mortar was frequently poured in after the arch was finished.

 Another similar method is to use loose-fitting, roughly cut stones, with stone chips between them to create the angle.

 A compromise solution used by Walter Sharp is to cut the stones on the face of the arch to a precise fit and leave the stones in between a loose fit, with grout used to hold the angle.
 The main problem with this is that grout deteriorates over time, depending on the quality of the grout used.

 The advantage of leaving the faces of the arch perfect when the rest is imperfect is that the faces are susceptible to damage from debris borne in the water, and hence the “joints” are less vulnerable than they would be if composed of mortar-held stone chips.

 This method of using stone chips can be taken to an extreme, however.
 It is best if the stones at least fit reasonably close, or the arch can quickly become very weak.

-In Cowley, Kansas, the buried arch of the Fromm Bridge (buried by the county, incidentally, to prevent collapse) is an example of this method taken to an extreme.
-The stones don’t fit together at all, the huge gaps between individual stones being filled with stone pieces and mortar, and the bridge is a piece of appalling masonry.
+In Cowley, Kansas, the buried arch of the Fromm Bridge is an example of this method taken to an extreme.
+The stones don’t fit together at all, the huge gaps between individual stones being filled with stone pieces and mortar.